Human Proportion Calculator

 In ancient Greece not all sculptures were made with idealized examples of 8 Hu.
 Famous sculptor Polykleitos preferred 7 Hu Ratio.
 In the classical tradition, figures or portraits of people were never made in their natural sizes.
 To gain the most realistic look of the figure or bust, sculptors made the artwork 20% larger.

-What does this human proportion calculator do?
+human proportion calculator do?

 This tool provides a simple and fast way to know the proportions of an ideal and realistic human figure.
 If your human figure looks strange but can't figure out where the problem is or It feels like something is wrong with the human proportions, this tool is made to help resolve these kinds of problems and to produce a realistic human form.
 It requires knowledge about the precise size of all the proportions but to research that information takes too much time.